 Does Fair Use Apply Outside the U.S.?

-This means that whether you’re reproducing an image from the U.S. or France or India, you apply U.S. law if the reproduction takes place in the U.S., which means you could apply the principle of fair use.
-If the reproduction takes place in Italy, for instance, then you apply Italian copyright law and the principles set out in the Italian copyright act.
+Therefore, whether you're reproducing an image from the U.S. or France or India, you apply U.S. law if the reproduction takes place in the U.S., meaning you could apply the principle of fair use.
+If the reproduction takes place in France, for instance, then you apply French copyright law and the principles set out in the French copyright act.

 Five Essential Facts About Fair Use

-To effectively apply fair use to your situations, you need to understand as much as you can about this doctrine, read court decisions about fair use, and gain practice in applying fair use to different scenarios.
+To effectively apply fair use in U.S. copyright law to your situations, you need to understand as much as you can about this doctrine, read court decisions about fair use, and gain practice in applying fair use to different scenarios.

 The following five essential facts will help guide you through the fair use maze.

-1. Fair use is intentionally open and flexible
+1. Fair use in U.S. copyright law is intentionally open and flexible

 The U.S. Copyright Act addresses fair use in Section 107, “Limitations on exclusive rights: fair use.”
 The Act's language allows you to apply the doctrine to your own specific fact situations.
 Many who apply fair use complain that it's ambiguous and should be more specific to specific uses.
 It's intentionally open and flexible to apply to various situations.
 Every fair use determination must be carefully considered based on the particulars of the situation.